 Boracay Island sits 200 miles to the south from the capital city of the Philippines, Manila, and forms part of the Visayas Island chain in the Aklam Province.
 It’s world famous for its soft white powdery beaches, crystal-clear waters and wide variety of tourist activities.
 The island itself resembles the shape of a dog bone and is surrounded by 4 miles of breathtaking coastlines which can rival even the most popular Caribbean islands.
 During the day, tourists can relax on the beaches or enjoy some of the many tourist activities such as scuba diving, swimming, kayaking and windsurfing.
 What I love the most about Boracay is that the fun doesn’t end when the day is over because at night there are numerous beach parties going on all across the island which goes on until the sun comes up.

-Spending time on the beaches are one of the most popular things to do in Boracay and here I have listed four of my personal favorite beach destinations which are Puka, Bulabog, Balinghai and White Beach.
+Spending time on the beaches are one of the most popular things to do in Boracay and here I have listed some of the best beach destinations which are Puka, Bulabog, Balinghai, Diniwid, Ilig Iligan, Tambisaan and White Beach.

 Puka is incredible and is everything a tropical island beach should be.
 It’s a pretty isolated stretch of coastline found on the north side which makes it one of the quietest beaches in Boracay and home of the famous Puka Shells.
 You won’t find as many hotels and restaurants here as you would on the other beaches but with the tranquility it provides it’s definitely worth sacrificing some luxuries for.